OlegEfrem/shopping-cart-io/CONTRIBUTING.md

 * [domain](src/main/scala/com/shopping/cart/domain) - here is all the business domain data structures and logic:
   * [model](src/main/scala/com/shopping/cart/domain/model) - business data structures/types;
   * [service](src/main/scala/com/shopping/cart/domain/service)  - business logic functions with inputs and outputs from the model;
-  * IMPORTANT: all classes in `domain` package should be effect free, only pure functions with everything visible in their signatures, no invisible internal state modification like in OOP.
+  * IMPORTANT: all classes in `domain` package should be effect free, only pure functions with everything visible in their signatures, no invisible internal state modification like in OOP and no exception throwing.
 * [integration](src/main/scala/com/shopping/cart/integration)
   * all external service integrations for retrieving or pushing data, like web api calls
 * NOTE: